 When a tooth is lost and not replaced it can trigger a whole host of other dental problems.
 Adjacent teeth may start to shift towards the space left by the missing tooth which is followed by a further shift from the neighbouring tooth and so it goes on.
 This causes the teeth to be misaligned and can affect the way they come together when you bite.

 Aside from this, oral health may also suffer because misaligned teeth are harder to keep clean.
 This can result in tooth decay, gum disease and yet more missing teeth.

 You may not need implants per se but you may prefer dental implants if you have missing teeth and you don’t want to wear a bridge, crown, or a denture.
 Finding a dentist that offers consultation to explore your tooth replacement options is an important step.

 Aside from enhancing the aesthetics of your smile, implants play an important part in helping your mouth to function efficiently.

 Dental implants keep each tooth firmly secured so that they can’t slip or fall out as often happens with dentures.
 They also preserve the shape of the jaw by putting an end to the bone loss that naturally occurs with tooth loss.
 Because implants are secured into the jaw during dental implant surgery, they provide the stimulus of chewing that helps keep the jawbone healthy.

 A patient may also want dental implants because they look incredibly natural.
 You may feel embarrassed by how your smile looks and implants can help fix that while also restoring confidence.
 Being able to eat comfortably at social occasions and smile without holding back can have a huge impact on your life in general.

-So now we’ve answered your question “do I need dental implants” let’s take a look at what’s involved in the dental implant procedure and discuss dental implant surgery.
+So now we’ve answered your question “do I need teeth implants” let’s take a look at what’s involved in the dental implant procedure and discuss dental implant surgery.

 The Dental Implant Procedure – All You Need to Know